 - Great for people with negligible web design skills

-- Allows more tech-savvy users and developers to tweak the HTML and CSS of their eCommerce stores.
+- It allows more tech-savvy users and developers to tweak the HTML and CSS of their eCommerce stores.

 - Easy integration with Amazon, eBay, and social networks, so that you can sell across many different sales channels.